natalia-sa/Exploratory-testing-with-ChatGPT/script/answers/par-de-jarro/prompt2.md

-# Test Case 1: New User Registration with Valid Inputs - SENSELESS, no field birthdate
+# Test Case 1: New User Registration with Valid Inputs - NONSENSICAL, no field birthdate
 - **Description:** This test case verifies new user registration using valid inputs.
 - **Prerequisites:** None
 - **Steps:**